 Thanks to the efforts of the Friends and their public and private partners, Cary today has three National Register of Historic Places historic districts:

-as well as four properties individually listed in the Register:
+as well as three properties individually listed on the National Register:

 Listing in the National Register is a great honor and can provide some tax incentive to the owners; however, it affords little real protection for the property.